-Management may lead to a change in planting seasons for annual crops to adjust and utilise the change in rainfall pattern.
-There may also be a demand for alternative crops to suit the climatic conditions (including increase in resilience to disease, heat tolerance, and lower water use requirements).
-The intense rainfall events may assist in leaching salt loads from the crop root zones, which will be a benefit to irrigated crops where increasing salt loads from irrigated soils may become an issue.
+Adjusting to climate change may lead to a change in planting seasons for annual crops in response to altered rainfall patterns.
+There may also be a demand for alternative crops to suit the new climatic conditions (including characteristics such as an increase in resilience to disease, heat tolerance, and lower water use requirements).
+Predicted intense rainfall events may assist in leaching salt loads from crop root zones, benefiting irrigated crops where increasing salt loads from irrigated soils may become an issue.
 However, this could also increase the salinity of underground water.